-The Code V II programming language (a QMS graphics emulation) is an option that can be downloaded into flash memory on the CMX controller board.
+The Code V II programming language (a QMS graphics emulation) and the PGL Advanced Graphics programming language (a Printronix IGP emulation) are options that install in flash memory on the CMX controller board.

-This graphics programming language simplifies the job of creating forms, bar codes, logos, expanded characters, and other graphics.
-It enables the printer to print sideways, upside down, and to make forms combining graphics, alphanumeric data, and bar codes; all done in a single pass.
-Documents explaining configuration, operation, and programming are included with the option.
+These programming languages simplify the job of creating forms, bar codes, logos, expanded characters, and other graphics.
+The languages enable the printer to print sideways, upside down, and to make forms combining graphics, alphanumeric data, and bar codes-all in a single pass.
+Documents explaining configuration, operation, and programming are included with each option.